jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 `__proto__` is controversial, to say the least.
 It's a decades-old proprietary extension to JS that is finally standardized, somewhat begrudgingly it seems, in ES6.
 Many developers feel it shouldn't ever be used.
 In fact, it's in "Annex B" of ES6, which is the section that lists things JS feels it has to standardize for compatibility reasons only.

 **Warning:** Though I'm narrowly endorsing `__proto__` as a key in an object literal definition, I definitely do not endorse using it in its object property form, like `o.__proto__`.
-That form is both a getter and setter (again for compat reasons), but there are definitely better options.
+That form is both a getter and setter (again for compatibility reasons), but there are definitely better options.
 See the *this & Object Prototypes* title of this series for more information.

 For setting the `[[Prototype]]` of an existing object, you can use the ES6 utility `Object.setPrototypeOf(..)`.
 Consider: